Carson Beck: 2020–2022

 As a freshman, Beck entered the season as the backup in a quarterback room including Stetson Bennett, JT Daniels, and D'Wan Mathis.
 Beck made his first appearance against Missouri in the fourth quarter.
 The following season, Beck threw his first career touchdown pass in a 56–7 victory over UAB.
 In 2021, Beck played in three games, throwing for 176 yards, two touchdowns, and two interceptions.
 Beck entered the 2022 season as the second-string quarterback, serving as the backup for Bennett.
 He appeared in the first three games of the season totaling 178 yards and two touchdowns.
-Against Vanderbilt, Beck would tally two touchdowns and 98 yards.
+Against Vanderbilt, Beck tallied two touchdowns and 98 yards.

 2023

 Entering the 2023 season, Beck was named the week one starter against UT Martin.
 In his first game as a starter, he threw for 294 yards and a touchdown, adding another touchdown rushing in a 48–7 victory.
-The following week against Ball State, Beck tallied 283 yards and two touchdowns, leading Georgia to a 45–3 win.
-In his first career SEC start, he threw for 269 yards leading Georgia to a 24–14 come from behind victory against South Carolina.
+The following week, Beck tallied 283 yards and two touchdowns in a 45–3 win over Ball State.
+In his first career SEC start, he threw for 269 yards leading Georgia to a 24–14 comeback victory against South Carolina.
 The next week against UAB, Beck threw for a then career-high 337 yards and combined for four total touchdowns, three passing and one rushing, in a 49–21 triumph.
 Against Auburn the following week, Beck made his first career road start, throwing for 313 yards and the go-ahead touchdown, a 40-yard pass to Brock Bowers, leading Georgia to a 27–20 win.
 In his first career start against a ranked opponent, he threw for 389 yards and four touchdowns in a 51–13 rout of No. 20 Kentucky.
 As a result of his performance, he was named the co-SEC offensive player of the week.
 Against Florida, Beck threw for 315 yards and two touchdowns in a 43–20 win.
 Against No. 12 Missouri the following week, Beck recorded 21 completions for 254 yards and two touchdowns, resulting in a 30–21 victory.